What is a chemotherapy port (port-a-cath)?

 Once the port and catheter are in place, he carefully stitches up the incision.
 Afterward, you wait in a recovery room while the anesthesia wears off.

-What is recovery like following port-a-cath placement?
+What is recovery like following chemo port (port-a-cath) placement?

-Port-a-cath placement is safe and usually well-tolerated.
+Chemo port (port-a-cath) placement is safe and usually well-tolerated.
 In the first few days following your procedure, it’s normal to experience some mild pain and bruising.
 To avoid irritation, don’t wear tight clothing or purses or backpacks that strap across your chest.

 Most people feel back to normal within a few days, but if you experience signs of infection like chest pain, fever, or fluid around the incision, contact I-Vascular Center right away.
 You’ll find the phone numbers for each of our three clinics at the bottom of every page on our website.